Skedulo/mex-custom-function-template/README.md

 1. Checkout the project and make change as you want

-    ```git clone git@github.com:Skedulo/mex-custom-function-template.git <new git repos name>```
+    ```git clone --recursive git@github.com:Skedulo/mex-custom-function-template.git <new git repos name>```

-2. Run `git submodule init` to initialize the submodules
-3. Run `git submodule update` to download the source code of submodules/`custom function library`
-4. Change the `mex-custom-function-template` repository url to your project.
+2. Change the `mex-custom-function-template` repository url to your project.
 For example:

     ```git remote set-url origin git@github.com:laptran-ske/mex-custom-function-test.git```

-5. Run `yarn` from the `custom function` project folder, it will install needed dependencies for both library and main custom function project
+3. Run `yarn install --frozen-lockfile` from the `custom function` project folder, it will install needed dependencies for both library and main custom function project

 ## Test your application
 To run Unit Test, you can